Lili Elbe: Surgeries and dissolution of marriage

 In 1930, Elbe went to Germany for sex reassignment surgery, which was highly experimental at the time.
-A series of four operations were carried out over a period of two years.
-The first surgery, removal of the testicles, was performed by Erwin Gohrbandt, under the supervision of sexologist Magnus Hirschfeld in Berlin.
-The rest of her surgeries were carried out by Kurt Warnekros, a doctor at the Dresden Municipal Women's Clinic.
-(The clinic and its records were later destroyed in Allied bombing raids.)
-The second operation was to implant an ovary onto her abdominal musculature, the third to remove the penis and the scrotum.

-By this time, her case was a sensation in Danish and German newspapers.
-A Danish court annulled the couple's marriage in October 1930, and Elbe was able to have her sex and name legally changed, including receiving a passport as Lili Ilse Elvenes.
-The pseudonym "Lili Elbe" was first used in a Danish newspaper article written by Copenhagen journalist Louise "Loulou" Lassen for Politiken in February 1931.
+She contemplated suicide before learning of these options.
+While in Germany, Elbe stayed in the Hirschfeld Institute for Sexual Science.
+Prior to commencing any surgical procedures, Elbe's psychological health was evaluated by German sexologist, Magnus Hirschfeld, through a series of tests.
+A series of four operations were then carried out over a period of two years.
+The first surgery, performed in Berlin, was the removal of the testicles, carried out by Erwin Gohrbandt.
+The remainder of her surgeries were carried out by Kurt Warnekros, a doctor at the Dresden Municipal Women's Clinic.
+All of Lili Elbe's medical documents were ruined as a consequence of the Allied bombing raids that destroyed the clinic and its archives.
+The second operation was to implant an ovary onto her abdominal musculature and the third to remove the penis and the scrotum.
+By this time, her case had become a sensation in Danish and German newspapers.
+A Danish court annulled the couple's marriage in October 1930, and Elbe was able to have her sex and name legally changed, even receiving a passport as Lili Ilse Elvenes.
+The name "Lili Elbe" was first used in print in a Danish newspaper article written by Copenhagen journalist Louise "Loulou" Lassen for Politiken in February 1931.
 Elbe returned to Dresden and began a relationship with French art dealer Claude Lejeune, whom she wanted to marry and with whom she wished to have children.
+Gerda went on to marry an Italian man after separating from Elbe, although the marriage ended in divorce shortly after.

-In 1931, she had her fourth surgery, to transplant a uterus and construct a vaginal canal.
+In 1931, Elbe returned for her fourth surgery, to transplant a uterus and construct a vaginal canal.
 This made her one of the earliest transgender women to undergo a vaginoplasty surgery, a few weeks after Erwin Gohrbandt performed the experimental procedure on Dora Richter.